sebmor/solvemeifyoucan/README.md

 **For this challenge you are not allowed to use any external libraries.**

 > Focus on a clean, scaleable solution.
 The quality of your code is as important as the solution.
-> This challenge should take you no longer than 1 hour, otherwise it's unlikely this position is for you.
+> This challenge should take you no longer than 1-2 hours, otherwise it's unlikely this position is for you.